Nashik: Mythology

-Nashik was known by many names.
-It was known as "Padmanagar" during the Satya Yuga, "Trikantak" during the Treta Yuga, "Janasthana" during the Dvapara Yuga, and finally "Navashikh" or "Nashik" during the Kali Yuga, according to Hindu traditions.
-It was known as "Gulshanabad," or "Rose City," during the Mughal period.
-Nashik is significant in mythology, history, social life, and culture.
+Nashik was known as "Padmanagar" during the Satya Yuga, "Trikantak" during the Treta Yuga, "Janasthana" during the Dvapara Yuga, and finally "Navashikh" or "Nashik" during the Kali Yuga, according to Hindu traditions.
+Nashik is significant in history, social life, and culture.
 The city is located on the banks of the Godavari River, making it a sacred site for Hindus around the world.
-During his 14-year exile from Ayodhya, Lord Rama, the King of Ayodhya, is said to have made Nashik his home.
+During his 14-year exile from Ayodhya, Rama, the king of Ayodhya, is said to have made Nashik his home.